freddywebmaster/EasyFirebase/README.md

 console.log(addA);
 ```

-## Add data in array
+## Delete data in array

-- adds data to an array, it can be anything, a string, object, array, etc.
-- if the array does not exist yet it will create it and add the data
+- to delete data from an array you have to pass the complete data so that it is deleted correctly

 ```javascript
 const delA = await firestore.deleteInArray(